Specify default ChildSelector behavior for ContentStore lookup

 in-network caching is double-edged sword, with a huge gain in scaling delivery but does introduce this new issue of how to get to the latest fast.
 Left most is an obstacle here -- one has to use exclude to fetch all that's in the cache before one can move forward.

-#4 Updated by Junxiao Shi almost 3 years ago
+Updated by Junxiao Shi over 5 years ago

 - Project changed from NFD to NDN Specifications